MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.

-The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide high-level design strategy applied for individual components, system flows, and the system as a whole.
+The [**Reliability design principles**](/azure/well-architected/resiliency/principles) a provide high-level design strategy applied for individual components, system flows, and the system as a whole.

 ##### Design checklist